holoviz-dev/blog/posts/lumen_1.0/index.md

 While still experimental, this work highlights an important aspect of Lumen’s design: the core framework is intentionally **domain-agnostic**, but it is built to support **domain-specific adaptations**.
 By swapping or extending data catalogs, agents, tools, and analysis steps, Lumen can be shaped to fit workflows in genomics, finance, geospatial analysis, or other specialized fields.

 We are actively developing additional tailored variants of Lumen along these lines.
-The goal is not to create a single, one-size-fits-all assistant, but a shared foundation that makes it straightforward to build **expert-oriented, auditable, AI-assisted analysis environments**—each grounded in the conventions, data formats, and best practices of its domain.
+The goal is not to create a single, one-size-fits-all assistant, but a shared foundation that makes it straightforward to build **expert-oriented, auditable, AI-assisted analysis environments**, each grounded in the conventions, data formats, and best practices of its domain.

 As these efforts mature, they will increasingly feed back into the core framework, strengthening Lumen as a platform for both general and highly specialized data applications.